amolthof/IntronClassification/README.md

 1. Extract intron FASTA sequences from all species in MIDB_v2.0-SpeciesList.tsv (generates IntronFASTAs)
 2. Generate initial PWMs using introns from 263 species (generates PWMs/Initial)
 3. Scoring: Score introns using the initial PWMs (generates output/${species}/Initial)
-4. Generate refined PWMs using introns from 263 species (generates PWMs/$(t})
+4. Generate 169 titrated PWMs using introns from 263 species (generates PWMs/$(t})
+5. Calculate precision/recall based using responsive introns in PipelineCalibration
+6. Select the optimum titration by maximizing the average F1 score across species
-5. Classify introns (generates output/${species}/${t})
+7. Classify introns based on the selected titration (generates output/${species}/${t})

 Please note that each time `RunClassificationPipeline.sh` is called, it will go through each step, check to see if the output directory exists, and responds accordingly.
-Thus, to bypass computationally heavy steps (such as FASTA or PWM generation) simply extract the corresponding directory from the compressed_files directory.
+Thus, to bypass computationally heavy steps (such as FASTA or PWM generation) one can extract the corresponding files from FigShare: https://figshare.com/projects/Taxonomy_of_introns_and_the_evolution_of_minor_introns/167411.
 In order to classify an additional species, add that species to MIDB_v2.0-SpeciesList.tsv.

 *CONTACT*